smcdermott95/Sun-Moon-Stars-Animation-Astronomy-/README.md

 I know the script can be quite a mess to look at.
 I will be working on cleaning it up and adding comments.

-TODO(somehwat in order of importance)<br>
+Goals(somehwat in order of importance)<br>
-  -Add present location drop-down selection for major citys around the world.
-Choosing a location will update the lat,lon,timezone,etc<br>
+  -Improve City Selection Drop-down by adding non-US cities and organize them into countries<br>
-  -implement moon phases<br>
+  -Implement moon phases<br>
-  -make the canvas clickable, clicking on a point in the sky shows altitude and azimuth for that point -fix the text colors for degree labels<br>
+  -Make the canvas clickable, clicking on a point in the sky shows altitude and azimuth for that point -Fix the text colors for degree labels below horizon<br>
   -automatically set lower playback framerate for mobile users. current playback is choppy due to CPU intensiveness.<br>
   -add an option to select how many stars to generate<br>
   -more commenting and cleanup<br>